UXO survey and clearance operations in Kuwait

 28,288 family homes will be built within the housing project spread over 12 neighbourhoods.
 The development is taking place across 40 km2 of land – which is potentially contaminated by explosive remnants of war (ERW).

-UXO survey and clearance project details
+UXO survey and clearance project in Kuwait: details

 SafeLane Global commenced a 12-month UXO survey and clearance project in March 2019.